apache/apisix/docs/en/latest/plugins/http-logger.md

 The plugin supports the use of batch processors to aggregate and process entries(logs/data) in a batch.
 This avoids frequent data submissions by the plugin, which by default the batch processor submits data every `5` seconds or when the data in the queue reaches `1000`.
 For information or custom batch processor parameter settings, see [Batch-Processor](../batch-processor.md#configuration) configuration section.

-The plugin supports the use of batch processors to aggregate and process entries(logs/data) in a batch.
-This avoids frequent data submissions by the plugin, which by default the batch processor submits data every `5` seconds or when the data in the queue reaches `1000`.
-For information or custom batch processor parameter settings, see [Batch-Processor](../batch-processor.md#configuration) configuration section.

 ## How To Enable

 The following is an example of how to enable the `http-logger` for a specific route.
 You could generate a mock HTTP server at [mockbin](http://mockbin.org/bin/create) to view the logs.